 If you have never blocked time out for focused work before, then start small.

 Once you are comfortable with 30 minutes, increase the time to 1 hour.
-It is surprising how much you can get done in 1 hour and so, make it a goal to get to a daily deep work session of 1 hour as quickly as you can.
 Just this 1 hour every day will massively increase your productivity.

-This step is crucial.
-If you do not plan what you will work on before you sit down to do deep work, you will waste valuable time looking for something to do.
-Plan ahead.
+This step is crucial, because if you do not plan what you will work on before you sit down to do deep work, you will waste valuable time looking for something to do.

-I recommend you take 10 minutes before you finish for the day and make a decision on what you will work on during your focused work time.
+I recommend you take 10 minutes before you finish for the day to make a decision on what you will work on during your focused work time.

 An additional benefit in doing this is you give your subconscious brain time to develop some creative ideas for the project you are going to work on.

-If you stay in your normal work station and try and do your focused work, you are going to be interrupted by someone or something.
+If you stay in your normal work station and try to do your focused work, you are going to be interrupted by someone or something.